fernandoherran/master-thesis/README.md

     └── list_titles.npz: list which contains the Image IDs of the files that must be used to train the CNN.
 ```

-TFRecords can also be found in this Google Cloud Storage [bucket](https://console.cloud.google.com/storage/browser/tfm-kschool-bucket?project=tfm-kschool&pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))\&prefix=\&forceOnObjectsSortingFiltering=false), as to work with Notebook 4_CNN_creation via Google Colab, it is needed to load the TFRecords from a Google bucket.
+TFRecords can also be found in this Google Cloud Storage [bucket](https://console.cloud.google.com/storage/browser/tfm-kschool-bucket?project=tfm-kschool&pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))\&prefix=\&forceOnObjectsSortingFiltering=false), as to work with the Notebook ***4_CNN_creation*** via Google Colab, it is needed to load the TFRecords from a Google bucket.

 ### Notebooks

-This project contains 5 main jupyter Notebooks, which are used to carry out all the process (from capturing the raw data, preprocess it, convert them to TFRecords and create the CNN).
-Inside the folder Notebooks, there is a folder called aux_functions, which contains some python files with functions used in the Notebooks, and another folder called pictures, which contains some images used in the Notebooks.
+This project contains five main jupyter Notebooks, which are used to carry out all the process (from capturing the raw data, preprocess it, convert them to TFRecords and create the CNN).
+Inside the folder Notebooks, there is a folder called *aux_functions*, which contains some python files with functions used in the Notebooks.

 - 1_Capture_data
 - 2_MRI_preprocessing